curbengh/curbengh.github.io/source/_posts/framework-laptop.md

 Initially I tried [`amdgpu.dcdebugmask=0x10`](https://gitlab.freedesktop.org/drm/amd/-/issues/4141#note_2894301) kernel parameter but that didn't work for me on Linux 6.12.61 and 6.17.11.

 Then, I tried removing xf86-video-amdgpu as suggested [here](https://forum.manjaro.org/t/xfce-amd-igpu-inconsistent-graphical-crashes/182695/10), along with other "xf86-video-*" packages.
-That worked well, but laptop screen now always revert to the default 120Hz + 1.00 scaling after reboot.
-The screen also still flickers 2-3 times immediately after login.
+That worked well, but the screen still flickers 3-4 times immediately after login, probably due to launch of xiccd and redshift.

 ## Failed to suspend